 Advanced reservations for study rooms are not permitted.
 Study rooms are intended for quiet study and consultation by students and other community users.
 The Library provides three study rooms (1 to 2 users) and an adult group study room (3 to 6 users).
 Study rooms are not intended for commercial purposes.

-The library’s terrace may not be reserved as a meeting room space.
+The library’s terrace or gallery may not be reserved as a meeting room space.

 What are the meeting room rates?